1422632844/GAN-model-extraction-attack/README.md

 }
 ```
 ## Update
-Organized the project files and added some comments (2024.10.10).
+Organized the project files and added some comments.